ergochat/ergo/docs/MANUAL.md

 ## What special privileges do AMODEs contain?

-Some persistent modes contain persistent privileges over temporary modes:
+Some persistent modes contain persistent privileges over temporary modes.
+These are cumulative, meaning that +o will get privileges of +h which again gets privileges of +v.

 * AMODE +v will be able to join when the channel is `invite-only` (without being on the +I list).
 * AMODE +h will be able to join even if a ban matches them (without being on the +e list).